sfproductlabs/jelass/README.md

 ## Janus + Elassandra (Elastic Search + Cassandra)

+Elassandra stores Elastic data on Cassandra.
+So there's no double up on this system.
+Cassandra is the boss.
+Elastic runs on top of it and allows it to be useful (searchable, querying etc.).
+Janus comes to town and adds all the graph functionality LinkedIn could ever need.
+All under the one roof.

 ## Running & Ready for Production
 - [x] Docker with SSL by default
 - [x] Work in progress